 - Gains an understanding of the importance of rules, citizenship, and democracy in the classroom and in his community.

 - Learns about American holidays and important events and days.

 Social Studies Activities

-- Make a Community Collage: Ask relatives or friends who live in different places to send you newspapers, magazines or pictures of their community.
-Talk with your child about the similarities and differences with your own community and make a poster of the pictures, which compares the two and shows what’s different and the same.
+- Make a Community Collage: Ask relatives or friends who live in different places to send you newspapers, magazines, or pictures of their communities.
+Talk with your child about the similarities and differences with your own community and make a poster of the pictures that compares the two and shows what’s different and what's the same.
 Use a chart such as a T-chart or Venn diagram.

 - Make a Map of People You Know: Take either an international or national map and mark the places where other family members or friends live.
 Mark the places with a picture of the person or write their names.
 Talk about where each person lives and the distance between the different places.